wsdjeg/mru.nvim/README.md

 `mru.nvim` keeps track of the files you’ve recently opened in Neovim and provides quick access to them via picker.nvim or telescope.nvim extension.

+## Why not v:oldfiles?

+mru.nvim does not aim to replace `v:oldfiles` directly.
+Instead, it maintains its own MRU tracking to address several practical limitations:

+- **Unified path format**
+  `v:oldfiles` may contain inconsistent or duplicated paths on Windows.

+- **Regex-based path filtering**
+  Exclude files or directories to avoid recording sensitive paths.

+- **Editable and persistent**
+  Changes to `v:oldfiles` do not persist across restarts.

+- **Fuzzy search support**
+  Integrates with picker.nvim for fuzzy searching recently edited files.

+- **Flexible sorting strategies**
+  Sort by last enter time, read time, or frecency.

 ## Features